-Entrance to Jaswant Thada costs 50 rupees per person, and there is a guide fee of 100 rupees if you want more information, updated as of September 2021.
+Entrance to Jaswant Thada costs 50 rupees per person, and there is a guide fee of 100 rupees if you want more information.
 The cenotaph is located around a 30-minute walk or 10-minute drive from the Clock Tower area of Jodhpur, so it’s up to you how you choose to get there.

 After you’ve finished up you’ll need to take a taxi to the final stop on your 2 day Jodhpur itinerary, the Umaid Bhawan Palace.
 This stunning building is a truly incredible sight, and you’ll probably have already seen it at a distance from various viewpoints in the city.